Life Skills Educator

 - Guiding and coaching participants in key preparatory activities tied to employment, including writing professional resumes, networking, and mock interviewing

-- Helping participants become job-start ready by promoting their development and effective utilization of communication and self-presentation skills
+- Helping participants become job-start ready by promoting their initial development and utilization of communication and self-presentation skills

 - Offering support, encouragement. and constructive feedback to all participants

-- Keeping abreast of current practices and events that could impact participants; making suggestions about new material to incorporate into the curriculum
+- Keeping abreast of current practices and events that could impact participant learning; making suggestions about new material to incorporate into the curriculum

-- Ensuring that participants’ experiences are strong and adhere to best practices
+- Ensuring that participants’ initial impression of CEO experiences is strong and in align with best practices

-- Keeping Parole Officers in the loop regarding individual participant progress
+- Keeping Parole and Probation Officers in the loop regarding individual participant progress

 - Collaborating with other internal departments and the Department of Corrections and Community Supervision to gather information and promote special projects